-The depth interval and water bearing zone proposed to be screened, the anticipated thickness of the water bearing zone, and whether the water
+(1) The depth interval and water bearing zone proposed to be screened, the anticipated thickness of the water bearing zone, and whether the water

-- (1) bearing zone is anticipated to be in an unconfined or confined condition. - (2) A table giving data on each registered or permitted well located within one mile of the well(s) and screening the same aquifer.
+- bearing zone is anticipated to be in an unconfined or confined condition. - (2) A table giving data on each registered or permitted well located within one mile of the well(s) and screening the same aquifer.
 The well table shall include the name of the well owner, well registration or permit number, casing and screen diameters and depth settings, total well depth, and aquifer screened.
 A map shall be provided showing the location of the well(s) at a scale no greater than one-inch equals 1,000 feet. - (3) An estimate of the drawdown that can be caused by pumping the well(s) at the permitted rate for one year and ten years at a distance of up to five miles from the well(s).
 Water-level drawdown contours shall be shown at ten-foot contour intervals.
 The estimate can be developed using the Theis equation and aquifer transmissivity and storage coefficients in the most recent TWDB approved version of the Queen City Sparta GAM or TWDB Yegua-Jackson GAM, as applicable.
-Aquifer hydraulic data available from other sources and in proximity to the well(s) also can be considered in estimating the water-level drawdown effects of pumping. - (4) A table giving the estimated drawdown at the locations of existing registered and permitted wells contained in the BVGCD database that screen the same aquifer as the well(s) and are located within one mile of the well(s).

-(B) in the case of wells capable of producing 800 or more acre-feet/year: study shall be conducted by a registered professional engineer or geologist that has expertise in groundwater hydrology evaluating the projected effect of the proposed withdrawal on the aquifer or any other aquifer conditions, or effects on existing permit holders or other groundwater users in the District.
-Five copies of the report shall be submitted with the permit application.
+Aquifer hydraulic data available from other sources and in proximity to the well(s) also can be considered in estimating the water-level drawdown effects of pumping. - (4) A table giving the estimated drawdown at the locations of existing registered and permitted wells contained in the BVGCD database that screen the same aquifer as the well(s) and are located within one mile of the well(s). - (5) After the well(s) is constructed, the well owner shall provide the District, if available, - a.
+A copy of the State of Texas Well Report - b.
+A copy of any geophysical logs run in the pilot hole drilled for the well - c.
+A copy of any pumping test data for the well following construction - d.
+A copy of chemical analyses completed on water samples collected from the well after construction and well - (5) development - (B) in the case of wells capable of producing 800 or more acre-feet/year: study shall be conducted by a registered professional engineer or geologist that has expertise in groundwater hydrology evaluating the projected effect of the proposed withdrawal on the aquifer or any other aquifer conditions, or effects on existing permit holders or other groundwater users in the District.
+Five paper copies and an editable pdf copy of the report shall be submitted with the permit application.